ellysh/video-game-bots/InGameBots/example.md

 Two changed options of a searching are underlined by the red color on the screenshot.
 Now you can search a life parameter with the Cheat Engine scanner, and the valid results will be found.

 You can see an "offset" column in the parameters table.
-Values in this column define a parameter's offsets from the begining of the character's object.
+Values in this column define a parameter's offsets from the beginning of the character's object.
 Now we will discuss, how it is possible to find this object in the process memory.

 ### Object Searching